maarten-pennings/I2C-tool/I2Ctest8266/README.md

 s44a 10a s45a 00a FFa 55a 02n p
 ```

-Note that they payload bytes are chosen all 0 bits (0x00), all 1 bits (0xFF) and mixed (0x55 or 0b01010101).
+Note that the payload bytes are chosen all 0 bits (0x00), all 1 bits (0xFF) and mixed (0x55 or 0b01010101).
 The last byte is a `tag` byte, in practice the test case number.

 Since the MSG register is persistent, a missing bit in writing will go unnoticed.